semantalytics/alibaba/object-server/README.md

     $ curl -H accept:application/rdf+xml http://localhost:8080/graphs/twain

  If you get a 405 error check that you included the GraphStore.class in the classpath.
 You should see a "Scanning" message in the server output.
 If not you either don't have the classpath setup or you are missing the META-INF/org.openrdf.concepts file.

+ The server can be stopped gracefully using the following command
+    $ bin/control-object-server.sh -d data -stop